-Community banks such as this bank create and hold small business loans for which there is no active market; it would be very difficult and costly to mark them to market.
+Community banks such as Century Bank of Georgia create and hold small business loans for which there is no active market; it would be very difficult and costly to mark them to market.

 Establishing fair values for the types of loans held by many community banks like our bank would be costly and result in data of questionable reliability.